Learn things that don't change

 And take a look into books I recommend you to read in 2024.
 (34 books)

-Have you ever wondered why some technologies are still with us and some have disappeared?
-Here is the Lindy effect to explain it.
-This effect tells me developers will still use C# and SQL when I retire.
-It is a concept in technology and innovation that suggests that the future life expectancy of a non-perishable item is proportional to its current age.
-In other words, the longer an item has been in use, the longer it is likely to continue to be used.
+Have you ever wondered why some technologies are still around, and some have disappeared?
+The Lindy effect tells me developers will still use C# and SQL when I retire.
+This concept in technology and innovation suggests that the future life expectancy of a non-perishable item is proportional to its current age.
+In other words, the longer something has been in use, the longer it is likely to continue to be used.

 Learning software development fundamentals allows developers to understand the underlying principles and concepts common across different frameworks and programming languages.
 This understanding allows for more flexibility and adaptability when working with new technologies or facing problems that a specific framework may take time to solve.